Vamsi0069/Interview-Question/Non techincal /Manager round interview questions.md

 ###  Do you have any offers in hand?

+- ans depends on situation
+- They are in piepeline or you can say i have offer .

 "Yes, I’m in discussion with a couple of organizations.
 But my focus is not just on the offer — it’s about finding the right fit in terms of team culture, learning opportunities, and long-term alignment.
 That’s why I’m genuinely interested in this role."

 ###  Your team has delayed delivery.
 How do you communicate this to the client?